JoshH-H/JoshH-H/README.md

 ### The one, likely te only, Josh Hall-Hems

 I'm a keen game developer with an interest with an interest for chellenging problems and devising solutions to them such as game development.
 I enjoy the puzzle solving that comes with a challenge and trying my best to work throught he problem and get an improved result.
 Some of best projects can be found here.

-Exploring different areas of programming has always been en anjoyable challenge, you can find them here:
+I am close to graduating Games Design and Development (Programming) with an avid interest in mechanic/gameplay design, game data analyitics and interactvie audio in games.

+The majority of my projects have been developed in Unity utilising C# largely following an agile development system.
+In my spare time, I am learning the intracicies of C++ utilising the Unreal Engine.

+- 🔭 Check out my portfolio [here]()!
+- 📫 Connect with me through [LinkedIn](https://www.linkedin.com/in/josh-hall-hems-637b2a15b/)
+- 💬 Contact me: j.hallhema@gmail.com

 <!--
 **JoshH-H/JoshH-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.